Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 How to register my image series?
 --------------------------------

-Once a section is registered to the atlas, WebAlign automatically estimates the position of remaining section within the atlas based on the section numbering.
-It is recommended to register one section in the beginning of the series and one section towards the end of the series as the first step to speed up the registration process.
+.. tip::  It is recommended to register one section in the beginning and end of the series as the first step in the registration process.
+This is because WebAlign will automatically update the position of remaining sections based on the section numbering, making the process more efficient.

 .. image:: images/WebAlign_updated.PNG